 Mercury: The boring news

 I thought that all this should make for wonderful designs for a sundial.
 I put the numbers in and ran the program, and all I got was a straight line.
 Was it a bug?

-No, it was worse than that.
-It was correct.
+No, it was worse than that: it was correct.
 Mercury is hardly tilted at all, relative to its orbit (unlike the Earth’s 23½° or Pluto’s 60½°).
 The Sun never deviates to north or south, but is always directly above the equator.
-The line of the shadow on the sundial is a single, straight line.
+The line of the shadow on the sundial is consequently a single, straight line.

 That doesn’t stop a sundial working, of course, though it does make it look a lot less decorative.
-More seriously, if the Sun is in essentially the same place in the sky for up to three Mercurian hours, the hour lines on the sundial would be stuck together and slightly entangled around noon.
+More seriously, if the Sun is in essentially the same place in the sky for up to three Mercurian hours, any hour lines you tried to draw on the sundial would be stuck together and slightly entangled around noon.

-Fortunately Mercury has no atmosphere to speak of, so as long as you shade your eyes with your hand you will be able to see the stars even at midday.
-They go round the sky at an absolutely steady pace, once every 12 Mercurian hours, so it is quite possible that Mercurians would end up telling the time by the stars rather than by the Sun.
+Fortunately Mercury has no atmosphere to speak of, so there is an alternative.
+As long as you shade your eyes with your hand, you will be able to see the stars even at midday.
+They go round the sky at an absolutely steady pace, once every 12 Mercurian hours.
+It is quite possible that Mercurians would end up telling the time by the stars rather than by the Sun.

 Unfortunately all this is of no use to the sundial maker.
-Not only is Venus also depressingly untilted, so that the line of the Sun’s shadow is just a boring straight line, but it is also entirely covered in clouds, so a sundial won’t show shadows anyway.
+Not only is Venus as depressingly untilted as mercury, so that the line of the Sun’s shadow is just a boring straight line, but it is also entirely covered in clouds, so a sundial wouldn’t show shadows anyway.